Blazemeter/taurus/site/dat/docs/JMeter.md

 Scenario that has `requests` element makes Taurus to generate the script for underlying tools automatically.
 For now, this is available for JMeter and partially available for some other tools.

 The `requests` element must contain a list of requests, each with its settings and child elements (assertions, extractors).
-Also there are additional configuration elements for requests-based scenario, described below.
+Also, there are additional configuration elements for requests-based scenario, described below.

 Scenario is the sequence of steps and some settings that will be used by underlying tools (JMeter, Gatling) on execution stage.